On the Equivalence Between Temporal and Static Graph Representations for Observational Predictions: Proves

-We now propose a task, whose temporal graph is illustrated in \Cref{fig:case-study}.
-The goal is to differentiate between two 2-step temporal graphs.
-Each snapshot is a Circular Skip Link (CSL) graph (see~\citet{ murphy2019relational}) with 7 nodes, denoted $\gpC_{7, \scs}$, where $\scs$ denotes the number of nodes between two neighbors on the outer circle.
-These two temporal graphs differ in their second time step.
-From \citet{murphy2019relational}, if the CSL graphs are unattributed, any 1-WL GNN will output the same representations for both $\gpC_{7, 1}$ and $\gpC_{7, 2}$.
-We use $\tnA^{(\text{a})}$ to represent the adjacency matrix of dynamics (a), and $\tnA^{(\text{b})}$ for dynamics (b) in \Cref{fig:case-study}.
-Note that $\tnX^{(\text{a})}=\tnX^{(\text{b})}={\bf 0}$ since the temporal graph is unattributed.
+We now propose a synthetic task, whose temporal graph is illustrated in \Cref{fig:dyncsl}.
+The goal is to differentiate the topologies between two 2-step temporal graphs.
+Each snapshot is a Circular Skip Link (CSL) graph (see \citet{ murphy2019relational }) with 7 unattributed nodes, denoted as $\gpC_{7, s}$, where $s$ represents the smallest number of nodes on the outer circle between two neighbors which are not connected by the outer circle.
+For example, ``a'' and ``c'' are such two neighbors in $\gpC_{7, 1}$, and the nodes on the outer circle between them is ``b'', which means $s = 1$.

+In \Cref{fig:dyncsl}, two temporal graphs differ in their second time step $ t_{2} $.
+From \citep{murphy2019relational}, if the CSL graphs are unattributed, any 1-WL GNN will output the same representations for both $\gpC_{7, 1}$ and $ \gpC_{7, 2} $.
+We use $\tnA^{(\text{top})}$ to represent the adjacency matrix of dynamics in the top left of \Cref{fig:dyncsl}, and $\tnA^{(\text{btm})}$ for dynamics in the bottom left of \Cref{fig:dyncsl}.
+Note that $\tnX^{(\text{top})} = \tnX^{(\text{btm})} = 0$ since the temporal graph is unattributed.

-Hence, for a \timeandonewl representation
+Hence, for a \timeandonewl representation,